omeka/classic-enduser/docs/Technical/Legacy_documentation.md

 # Legacy Documentation

-Documentation for versions of Omeka up to 1.5 is available for download as a [zipped archive of html files](../doc_files/1xDocumentation.zip)
+Documentation for versions of Omeka up to 1.5 is available for download as a [zipped archive of html files](../doc_files/1xDocumentation.zip).

 ## Legacy Add-ons

-The following add-ons are not compatible with current versions of Omeka Classic
+The following add-ons are not compatible with current versions of Omeka Classic.

 **Atom Output** by Roy Rosenzweig Center for History and New Media